Video Depth Anything: Consistent Depth Estimation for Super-Long Videos: Experiments

 \textbf{Video depth results.} As demonstrated in Table~\ref{tab::quant_video_depth_benchmark}, our VDA model achieves state-of-the-art performance across all long video datasets, excelling in both geometric and temporal metrics.
 This underscores the effectiveness of our robust foundation model and the innovative design of our video model.
 Notably, on the KITTI~\cite{geiger2013vision}, Scannet~\cite{dai2017scannet}, and Bonn~\cite{palazzolo2019iros} datasets, our model surpasses other leading methods by a significant margin of approximately $10\%$ in the geometric accuracy metric $\delta_1$, although it is trained on much fewer video data compared to DepthCrafter~\cite{hu2024depthcrafter} (over 10 million frames) and DepthAnyVideo \cite{depthanyvideo} (6 million frames).
 For the short video synthetic dataset Sintel~\cite{Butler_Wulff_Stanley_Black_2012}, where sequences contain around 50 frames each, DepthCrafter~\cite{hu2024depthcrafter} exhibits better accuracy than our model.
 This discrepancy may be attributed to the absence of movie data, which features frames with focal lengths similar to those in Sintel~\cite{Butler_Wulff_Stanley_Black_2012}, in our model's training set.
 It is also worth highlighting that our compact model, VDA-S, which has significantly lower latency compared to other models (as shown in Table~\ref{tab::infer_time}), demonstrates superior geometric accuracy over representative diffusion-based methods for long videos.

-\textbf{Image depth results.} As displayed in Table~\ref{tab::quant_monocular_depth_benchmark}, our video depth model achieves competitive depth metrics compared to DAv2-L~\cite{depth_anything_v2} in most datasets.
-This shows that our model maintains the geometric accuracy of the foundation model while also ensuring video stabilization.
+\textbf{Image depth results.} The datasets in Table~\ref{tab::quant_monocular_depth_benchmark} consist of single images, identical to those utilized in DAv2~\cite{depth_anything_v2}.
+Although our model is designed for videos, it demonstrates the capability to handle static images.
+As shown in Table~\ref{tab::quant_monocular_depth_benchmark}, our video depth model achieves competitive depth metrics compared to DAv2-L~\cite{depth_anything_v2} across most datasets.
+This demonstrates that our model not only retains the geometric accuracy of the foundational model but also delivers high accuracy and consistency in video depth estimation.

 \textbf{Long video quantitative results.} We selected 10 scenes each from Bonn~\cite{palazzolo2019iros} and Scannet~\cite{dai2017scannet}, and 8 scenes from NYUv2~\cite{Silberman:ECCV12}, with each scene comprising 500 video frames.
 We then evaluated the video depth at frame lengths of 110, 192, 300, 400, and 500, where 110 and 192 correspond to the maximum window sizes of DepthCrafter~\cite{hu2024depthcrafter} and DepthAnyVideo~\cite{depthanyvideo}, respectively.
 The variation in metrics is shown in Figure~\ref{fig:long_video_decay}.
 As illustrated, our model significantly outperforms DepthCrafter~\cite{hu2024depthcrafter} in all evaluated frame lengths for all datasets, exhibiting minimal metric degradation as the number of frames increases.
 Furthermore, our model surpasses DepthAnyVideo~\cite{depthanyvideo} in Scannet~\cite{dai2017scannet} and NYUv2~\cite{Silberman:ECCV12}, and achieves comparable results in Bonn~\cite{palazzolo2019iros} for the 110 and 192 frame metrics.
 Most notably, our approach supports inference for arbitrarily long videos, providing a substantial advantage in practical applications.